-Scabs are material overlaps of differing form and extent which may be irre- gularly distributed over the surface of the rolled product and may only be partially connected with the base metal.
+Scabs are material overlaps of differing form and extent which may be irreqularly distributed over the surface of the rolled product and may only be partially connected with the base metal.
 These defects can run in tracks or lines in rolling direction, and they partly run out in tips or tongues.
 They can occur on both sides over the whole width of the rolled product with differing intensity.

-Slab damage may occur during the transport from the steel plant to the hot rolling mill and during passage through the preheating furnace leading to scabs-like defects during hot rolling.
-In addition any damaged or jammed transport roller in the roller table may result in damage to the hot, and hence sensitive, pre-strip, which will subsequently become conspicuous in the form of scabs.
+Slab damage may occur in the course of transport from the steel plant to the hot rolling mill and during passage through the preheating furnace, and will lead to scabs-like defects during hot rolling.
+In addition any damaged or jammed transport roller in the roller table may result in damage to the hot, and hence sensitive, pre-strip, and such damage will subsequently become conspicuous in the form of scabs.